Liberating from the enduring and self-defeating patterns

 This is an important and unprecedented outcomes in the treatment of borderline personality disorder.
 What sets Schema Therapy apart from all the other major treatments for personality disorders, including treatments like dialectical behavioural therapy, is its use of a warm and safe relationship between client and therapist.

 I am a fully Certified Schema Therapist, via the International Society of Schema Therapy (ISST).
-As I am actively practising it, I receive ongoing supervision and training from highly experienced International Certificated Schema Therapists.
 In my experience, Schema Therapy is indeed a powerful tool that heals the dysfunctional blockages and breaks negative life patterns.
 I often combine it with other modalities such as talking or art therapy, and have experienced many success with it.
 The ultimate goal of this form of therapy is to strengthen your own inner healthy adult, so that you can get back in touch with your own feelings and needs, and to effectively meet them in a healthy way in your everyday life.